kjonix/Smartthings/SmartApps/Smartthings to Azure IoT Hub/README.md

 **This Smartthings SmartApp requires basic knowledge about Azure IoT Hub.**

-I will here give some quick tip, not a installation guide.
+I will here give some quick tips, not an installation guide.

 After installing the SmartApp you need to enter Azure IoT Hub Uri and SAS token in the App Setting area.
 I recommend using Visual Studio Code with the IoT plugin to get these variabels.